 - Get the results of the execution.
 This can either be done manually in the UI by clicking the "Download" button on the execution or e.g. via the getResult API method.

 - The file ids are available in the fields/columns containing files.
 In the example above, in the "ImageFile" field.

 - Remove the part of the file id string before "accounts/...".
 In the example above, the string then becomes "accounts/7353b678-80b0-48c0-8ecf-232feb7449aa/robots/b1e3b831-090b-4035-b3a9-bd064967327c/runs/fd0dba7d-c4a7-496c-8545-621c1aa32298/executions/fbaabff9-38f2-46b7-a876-fdba0568a307/results/9ad080ab-67fc-4406-a315-af918b7065ff/lines/e27346cd-4188-4081-861e-c0b2dea74b4a/ImageFile"

 - URL encode this string as it may contain file paths.
 In the example above, the string remains unchanged.

 - Pass the string as input to the getResultFile API method to download the actual file.

-The API is limited to five requests per second per IP.
-Performing a higher number of requests than this will cause HTTP 429 "Too Many Requests" responses.
+Performing a higher number of requests than these will cause HTTP 429 "Too Many Requests" responses.

-A very high number of concurrent requests is considered a denial-of-service (DoS) attack so please keep the number of requests below five requests per second.
+A very high number of concurrent requests is considered a denial-of-service (DoS) attack, so please keep the number of requests below the limits specified above.